warblo001/Telegram-Bot/README.md

 3. Press Enter.

+4. Telegram BotFather:

+You will need an active Telegram account, then look for the chat with BotFather, start the chat and follow the instructions to create a new bot, copy the token you got from BotFather and paste it in the bot.rb file on the token variable.
+(Click on the link BotFather sent to you for your bot and wait for step 8)

+5. Change the Chat id variable to your Telegram Name.

+6. Install required Dependencies by going into your terminal and type "run bundle install".

-4. Once the repository has been cloned, navigate inside the repository and type: bin/ruby main.rb This will run the bot and you will be able to use it on the terminal and Telegram.
+7. Once the repository has been cloned, navigate inside the repository and type: "cd bin" to navigate to bin folder, then into the terminal/command prompt type "ruby main.rb" This will run the bot and then you will be able to use it on Telegram.

+8. Open the chat with your new bot clicking on "Start" on Telegram app.

-5. Enjoy the music!!
+9. Enjoy the music!!

 ## Bot Instructions